• Skip to primary navigation

 Why You’ll Love These Smoked Meatballs!

 • It’s quick!
-That’s right it only takes less than a hour to make them.
+That’s right it only takes less than a hour to make them with minimal prep time.

 • Simple ingredients.
 These are pantry staples that are easy to find.